Jayron003/Exploratory-Data-Analysis-of-Health-Dataset/README.md

 # Exploratory Data Analysis of Health Data
 ![](display_image.jpeg)

 There are two datasets used for this analysis, they were provided by [Turing](https://turing.com).
-The datasets consist of health data of several correspondents.
+The datasets consist of health data of several patients and their correspondin attributes like; age, weight, height, cholesterol level e.t.c.
 The datasets are:

 [cardio_base.csv](cardio_base.csv) consist: 70000 rows, 9 columns.